AndrzejStarzyk/WiBIT/preparing-dataset/README.md

 * [OpenTripMap](https://opentripmap.io/product)

 Each service needs also individual API key.
 To get one, it is necessary to create free account.
+To use scripts from this section you should put this  from

 To run this code you should also run command:
 ```commandline